 Sustainable management of tropical forest resources in developing countries remains an elusive goal with few exceptions.
 Education is part of the process – without learning, people’s ability to recognise and develop more sustainable approaches remains untapped.
 In this respect the Solomon Islands is little different, with forest logging and conversion of logged areas to oil palm remaining a serious threat to the country’s rich biodiversity.
 Faced with these threats, local people are often poorly equipped to make decisions which may have far-reaching environmental and cultural implications.

-On a recent visit to the Solomon Islands, Biotropica directors Nigel Tucker and Tracey Marshall returned to Marovo Lagoon in Western Province and were disappointed to see the extent of current logging and forest conversion around the world’s only double barrier reef lagoon, a site which had been considered for World Heritage listing prior to the civil war of the late 1990’s.
+On a visit to the Solomon Islands, Biotropica directors Nigel Tucker and Tracey Marshall returned to Marovo Lagoon in Western Province and were disappointed to see the extent of logging and forest conversion around the world’s only double barrier reef lagoon, a site which had been considered for World Heritage listing prior to the civil war of the late 1990’s.
 Serendipity prevailed and the directors learnt of Solutions par Marovo – a local non-profit organisation managing the Marovo Scholarship Scheme.
-This scheme administers funds which sponsor the educational needs of promising Marovo students wishing to complete secondary education.
-Biotropica is pleased to support such initiatives and has now committed to a long term sponsorship arrangement which the directors hope to expand on in the coming years.
+This scheme administered funds to sponsor the educational needs of promising Marovo students wishing to complete secondary education.

-Biotropica Australia has recently committed to a 3 year sponsorship program with the Atherton Roosters Rugby League club.
-Biotropica is pleased to assist in sustaining and developing local sporting clubs, especially clubs which strive for excellence and play with determination and respect.
-Biotropica wishes the Roosters all the very best in the upcoming season.
+Biotropica Australia was involved in a sponsorship program with the Atherton Roosters Rugby League club.
+Biotropica is always pleased to assist in sustaining and developing local sporting clubs, especially clubs which strive for excellence and play with determination and respect.
+Biotropica continues to wish the Roosters all the very best in upcoming seasons.

-Biotropica Australia has sponsored Lewis Marshall since 2010 in his endeavours to win and break records in the field of road and track cycling.
+Biotropica Australia sponsored Lewis Marshall from 2010 until 2015 in his endeavours to win and break records in the field of road and track cycling.
 Lewis’s commitment to training and hard work is something Biotropica Australia is proud to be associated with.

 Lewis outstanding achievement in cycling has been recognised by Cycling Queensland who awarded Lewis ‘Senior Masters Male Road’ in 2011 and ‘Senior Masters Male Track’ in 2012.